GhaithKhoja/API/README.md

 ### Database

 The application needs a localhost database.
-To connect to your localhost database change the parameters in main.py.
+To connect to your localhost database change the parameters in main.py where it says replace with user name/password.

 ### Connect